learn-co-curriculum/js-basics-comparisons-readme/README.md

 - **greater than or equals** (`>=`)
 - **less than** (`<`)
 - **less than or equals** (`<=`)

-These operators work in a very similar syntax as the equality operators:
+These operators work in a very similar way to the equality operators:

 ```js
 88 > 9